kerrm/godot/README.md

 # Use

-The best way to get started is to look at the [paper] (TODO -- add arXiv link when available) and then have a look at paper_plots.py, which has code to generate every plot in the paper, and thus gives a nice range of examples.
+The best way to get started is to look at the [paper](https://ui.adsabs.harvard.edu/abs/2019ApJ...885...92K/abstract) and then have a look at paper_plots.py, which has code to generate every plot in the paper, and thus gives a nice range of examples.

 Many of the data sets I used are given nicknames and saved.
 To make one from scratch, see paper_plots.py/make_j1231_pulse_profile.